High-Speed DSL Internet Access

 not-for-profit organization, directed by its thousands of Ottawa-area members.

-I currently have DSL from Bell and want to switch to NCF.
+I currently have DSL from Bell (or another provider) and want to switch to NCF.
 How do I do it?

 Do I get backup dialup access, as well as DSL?